aummehtax/firebase-auth-test/README.md

+>  This is just a learning purpose project.

 -  Google Authentication (Sign in with Google)
 -  Facebook Authentication (Sign in with Facebook)
 -  Twitter Authentication (Sign in with Twitter / X)